kibertoad/layered-loader/README.md

 - `invalidateCacheForMany(keys: string[]): Promise<void>` - expunge all entries for given keys from all caches of this Loader;
 - `invalidateCache(): Promise<void>` - expunge all entries from all caches of this Loader;
 - `get(key: string, loadParams?: P): Promise<T>` - sequentially attempt to retrieve data for specified key from all caches and loaders, in an order in which those data sources passed to the Loader constructor.
 - `getMany(keys: string[], idResolver: (entity: T) => string, loadParams?: P): Promise<T>` - sequentially attempt to retrieve data for specified keys from all caches and data sources, in an order in which those data sources were passed to the Loader constructor.
+Note that this retrieval mode doesn't support neither fetch deduplication nor the preemptive background refresh.

 ## Parametrized loading